ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/utilities/data-operations.md

 **Control Panel Location: `Tools > Utilities > Update File Usage`**

-NOTE: **Note:** This utility is only needed for sites that have been upgraded from ExpressionEngine versions below 7 and generally only needs to be run one.
+NOTE: **Note:** This utility is only needed for sites that have been upgraded from ExpressionEngine versions below 7 and generally only needs to be run once, though re-running the update is not problematic.

 Run this utility to convert all files stored in the database from sites previous to ExpressionEngine 7 to the new ExpressionEngine 7 file format.
 This must be completed before newer File Manager features may be used.